Colorado Avalanche 2025-26 NHL Betting Lines

 Colorado Avalanche History

-The Avalanche has a unique history that began in 1972.
+The Avalanche has a unique history that dates back to 1972.
 They were born as the Quebec Nordiques of the World Hockey Association and merged into the NHL in 1979.
-However, after their inability to secure a new arena, the Nordiques moved to the metro Denver area in 1995.
+However, after being unable to secure a new arena, the Nordiques relocated to the metro Denver area in 1995.
 The Colorado Avalanche won the first major professional sports championship in Denver history with the 1996 Stanley Cup.
 They won their second Cup in 2001.
 During those early years, the Avs had a rivalry with the Detroit Red Wings, one of the nastiest in sports history.
 Players such as Ray Bourque, Jarome Iginla, Jari Kurri, Joe Sakic, Peter Forsberg, and Patrick Roy have lit up the Colorado marquee.

 The Avalanche management was rewarded in 2022 with a Stanley Cup.
 Their patience and wisdom paid off, and more glory is expected with a young team that is among the most talented in the NHL.